Elastica/pd-trigger/README.md

 ---------------------

-The pd-trigger  utility can be used to trigger PD incidents, straight from the shell, or any program.  pd-trigger is written in portable Bourne-ish sh(1).
+The pd-trigger  utility can be used to trigger PD incidents, straight from the shell, or any program.  pd-trigger is written in portable Bourne-ish sh(1), implementing the the following Trigger API:

   https://developer.pagerduty.com/documentation/integration/events/trigger